 China has many markets and these markets differed greatly in a country where wealth and taste disparity is high.
-As well as this licenses are offered on regional or city basis, as opposed to being for the whole country, meaning franchises have to operate multiple ventures simultaneously.
+As well as these licenses are offered on a regional or city basis, as opposed to being for the whole country, meaning franchises have to operate multiple ventures simultaneously.

-Chinese tastes are naturally different to the west and many companies such as McDonald’s have seen favorable returns simply by adding rice, chicken and homegrown spices to their foreign based menu.
+Chinese tastes are naturally different from the west and many companies such as McDonald’s have seen favorable returns simply by adding rice, chicken, and homegrown spices to their foreign-based menu.
 As well as this taking a Chinese menu and adding luxury foreign items like ice cream and coffee also prove fruitful.

 The bottom line

 All the signs point in the right direction.
 Western products are favorable in the East, particularly if they have a strong brand presence.
 As well as this the new consumer base is very much young and adaptable and willing to spend to ‘keep up with the Jones’ on social media.
-With regulation relaxing as international trade between China and the world increase, franchises look like a profitable venture here in the mainland.
+With regulations relaxing as international trade between China and the world increase, franchises look like a profitable venture here on the mainland.

 Gentlemen Marketing Agency

 We are a Digital Marketing Agency, ready to help you to develop your business in China.

-We have more than seven years experience in the Chinese Market, with nearly 50 marketing experts over the world.
+We have more than seven years of experience in the Chinese Market, with nearly 50 marketing experts over the world.

 We use the best innovative digital tools (For more details click here).